Quantum tunnelling without a barrier: The colour switchover

-In general, how and when the saddle points \labelB and \labelC enter the integration contour depends on the drift momentum.
-Considering saddle points for non-zero drift momentum~$p$ yields a more complicated manifold of solutions in which the coalescence marks a unique branch point that will be dealt with in a future publication.
-Here, we focus on the special case of zero momentum because therein saddle point \labelB corresponds to the tunnelling event that eventually happens without a~barrier.
+The colour-switchover scenario, shown in \fig{fig1}, is of special interest because it demonstrates how the number of discrete ionisation events changes as we move from a perturbative second colour to a strongly-polychromatic regime.
+Clearly, for the $\omega$-dominated field there are two ionisation events per cycle of the fundamental, namely at $\omega t=0$ and $\pi$ in panel (a), whereas for the $2 \omega$-dominated field there are four ionisation events per cycle, at $\omega t=-\nicefrac{\pi}{2}$, $0$, $\nicefrac{\pi}{2}$ and $\pi$ in panel (f).
+By examining the contour maps of the imaginary part of the action over complex time (panels (g-l) for the fields in \mbox{(a-f)}), we show that this change in number of contributing saddle points happens surprisingly early within the colour switchover.

-Strictly speaking, whenever two saddle points coalesce, or are in close proximity, the saddle-point method breaks down.
-Approximating the integral~\eqref{eq:IPAintegral} then requires higher-order methods, such as uniform expansions~\cite{bleistein1975Asymptotic}, which for our case are complicated by the presence of the third saddle point.
-A more detailed exploration follows in an upcoming publication.
-The coalescence at $\Rfold \approx 0.36$ marks the amplitude ratio following which the `new' saddle points \labelB and \labelC are part of the integration contour.
-That is, for all amplitude ratios above $\Rfold$ the new saddle points (along with \labelA and \labelD) indubitably contribute to the total ionisation amplitude.
+In the contour maps we highlight the saddle points~$t_s$ (coloured dots), their respective level lines (grey solid lines) and the resulting steepest-descent integration path (black solid line) that defines which saddle points contribute to the ionisation amplitude~\eqref{eq:IPAsum} (namely those which are part of the integration path).
+In the early stage of the colour switchover the integration contour only passes through two saddle points, which we call \labelA (red) and \labelD (yellow).
+The two additional `new' saddle points \labelB (green) and \labelC (blue) come in from high imaginary parts (\fig{fig1}(g,h)), and only start contributing after the coalescence of \labelC and \labelA to one second-order saddle point (black dot in panel (i)), which happens at $\theta = \thetafold $.
+For the rest of the switchover, i.e., for $\theta > \thetafold$ (panels \mbox{(j-l)}), all four saddle points are part of the integration path and hence, must be taken into account when calculating the ionisation amplitude.

-Consider that this change in number of contributing saddle points happens surprisingly early within in the colour switchover.
-Let us focus on the saddle point \labelB, which is at $\real(\omega t) = 0$.
-Examining the electric field at $t=0$ we find that it marks a contributing ionisation event even before the electric field has changed sign ($E(0) > 0$, as in \fig{fig1}(d)) and therefore implies tunnelling uphill.
-Most importantly, and as advertised, this tunnel ionisation event also contributes to the total ionisation amplitude at the point at which the electric field is zero ($E(0) = 0$, \fig{fig1}(e)) and there is in fact no barrier formed (\fig{fig1}(k), saddle point \labelB at $\omega t \approx 0 + 1.1\,\mathrm{i}$).
+Let us focus on the saddle point \labelB, for which \mbox{$\real(\omega t_s) = 0$}.
+We find that this saddle point represents a contributing ionisation event even before the electric field has changed sign ($E(0) > 0$, as in \fig{fig1}(d)) and therefore implies tunnelling \textit{uphill}.
+More importantly however, and as advertised, this tunnel ionisation event also contributes to the total ionisation amplitude at $\thetatwob=\SI{45}{\degree}$ (\fig{fig1}(k), saddle point \labelB at $\omega t_s \approx 0 + 1.1\,\mathrm{i}$), when the electric field is zero ($E(0) = 0$, green arrow in \fig{fig1}(e)) and there is in fact no barrier formed.